thzidaan/thzidaan.github.io/index.md

 ## Summary
-An individual who strives for excellence in every aspect of life.
-A dynamic and energetic leader with experience in leading teams in Agile Software Development.
-Able to work equally well as an individual or in a team concept for the exceeding of departmental objectives and goals.Intrinsically motivated and able to excel in a fast-paced environment while managing competing priorities.
+A person who aspires for perfection in all areas of life.
+A dynamic and energetic leader with previous experience leading Agile Software Development teams.
+Ability to work effectively as an individual or as part of a team to achieve departmental objectives and goals.
+Intrinsically motivated and capable of excelling in a fast-paced atmosphere while handling multiple responsibilities.

 ## Education
 **Bachelors(BSc) in Computer Science**